buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuilding.md

 # IfcBuilding

 A building represents a structure that provides shelter for its occupants or contents and stands in one place.
-The building is also used to provide a basic element within the spatial structure hierarchy for the components of a building project (together with site, storey, and space).
+The building is also used to provide a basic element within the spatial structure hierarchy for the components of a building project (together with site, storey, and space).<!-- end of definition -->

 > NOTE  Definition from ISO 6707-1:
 > Construction work that has the provision of shelter for its occupants or contents as one of its main purpose and is normally designed to stand permanently in one place.